 With a game plan intact, the next thing you must do is find a local dog trainer, experienced in helping new families in this situation.
 Make sure they apply positive reinforcement, punishment-free methods.
 The trainer will evaluate your dog and your situation.
 They will recommend whether or not they believe your dog can adjust successfully.

 Dogs usually fit into one of three categories:

 2. Dogs that have little or no experience with kids

 3. Dogs that should never be around kids

 If your dog fits into one of the first two categories, you are good to go!

-The dog that is great with kids simply has to learn new boundaries and rules.
+The dog that is great with kids has merely to learn new boundaries and rules.
 Obedience training should be on the agenda.
-This helps the dog still feel connected to you, and gives you peace of mind that the dog will follow your commands… immediately and without hesitation.
+This helps the dog still feel connected to you and gives you peace of mind that the dog will follow your commands immediately and without hesitation.

 If your dog fits into the third category, you may want to consider re-homing them on your own.
 If the bond with your dog is as strong as it should be, it is YOUR responsibility to them to be sure they will have a loving home with a safe and happy future without you.

 Do not dump them in a shelter or rescue.
 Personally make sure their new home is one where he or she will not be faced with being displaced again.
 This experience will be rough enough on your former best friend.

 Don’t dump the dog with the baby’s bath water.
 Invest the time, make an effort, so that everyone will be a winner…especially your child.
 There is nothing like the bond of a child and their dog.